 Recently, however, the international scientific consensus is that Global Warming is caused by human energy related activity, and various man made substances are defined on the basis of a Global Warming Potential (GWP) with reference to carbon dioxide (GWP=1).
 R134a has been found to have a GWP of 1300 and in Europe, within a few years, automobile air conditioning systems will be barred from using R134a as a refrigerant.

 The new hot topic is a return to carbon dioxide (R744) as a refrigerant (refer for example to the website: R744.com).
 The previous two major problems of high pressure and high compressor temperature are found in fact to be advantageous.
-The very high cycle pressure results in a high fluid density throughout the cycle, allowing miniturization of the systems for the same heat pumping power requirements.
-Furthermore the high outlet temperature will allow instant defrosting of automobile windshields (we don't have to wait until the car engine warms up) and can be used for combined space heating and hot water heating in home usage (refer for example: Norwegian IEA Heatpump Program Annex28.
+The very high cycle pressure results in a high fluid density throughout the cycle, allowing miniaturization of the systems for the same heat pumping power requirements.
+Furthermore the high outlet temperature will allow instant defrosting of automobile windshields (we don't have to wait until the car engine warms up) and can be used for combined space heating and hot water heating in home usage (refer for example to the following websites: treehugger, zero energy project and energy.gov).

-In this chapter we cover the vapor-compression refrigeration cycle using refrigerant R134a, and will defer coverage of the carbon dioxide cycle to Chapter 9.
+In this section we cover the vapor-compression refrigeration cycle using refrigerant R134a, and will defer coverage of the carbon dioxide cycle to the following section: Carbon Dioxide Refrigerant (R744).

 A Basic R134a Vapor-Compression Refrigeration System